matthias-reis/aithir.de/_storylines/operator/all.md

 She thought of the heist.
 Why them?
 How should they do it?
 She also had to think of beautiful Adele.
 Was she safe?
 And she had to think of `B055`, who was no boss at all.
-She found out his real name, Hugo Niemann.
+She now found out about his real name, Hugo Niemann.
 Well, it didn't make things less complicated in her head.

 "Focus", she thought while sitting in the wind on a concrete plateau 100m above the red roofs.
 She went through the heist, every step, looked up things through her AR, created small programs, helper dæmons and illegal bridges to quantum computing arrays.

-Then she saw it in the virtual blueprints.
-She found their way out.
+Then she saw something in the virtual blueprints.
+She found their way out of this mess.
 Now there was one question left: Should she tell `B055`?

 ---

 The day of the heist. `B055` and `R00t` prepared themselves.
 They chose flies as their Avatars. `R00t` once came up with that mod.
-Actually, avatars have to be at least 1 unit in height.
+Actually, avatars have to be at least 1 unit in height, about 1 meter in real life, but she found a creative way around this rule.
 For today's purpose, a little piece of nothing that could defy virtual gravity was a perfect fit.

 Security in the Mesh is a two-fold topic.
-There are the virtual mechanics.
-A wall simply can't be passed easily and all objects have a protocoled relation towards each other.
-You can't mess up with those things that easily on the code level for example.
-Important stuff is additionally secured by crypto, the very good ones were encrypted on quantum computing level.
+There are the virtual mechanics in place, a set of rules that define the physics of the system.
+A wall simply can't be passed easily and all objects have a protocoled relation between each other.
+A user can't mess up with those things that easily on the code level for example.
+This first aspects provides a significant level of security already.
+Important stuff, however, is additionally secured by crypto, the very valuable assets were encrypted on quantum computing level.

 The Credit Cayman vault had both.
-But as flies, most of the mechanical obstacles, entrance, elevators, door locks, were not an obstacle.
+But as flies, most of the mechanical obstacles, entrance, elevators, door locks, were not really an obstacle.
 All the others were a task for `R00t`'s AI, that she called Kit. `R00t` Kit, a funny pun only she and a handful of really old hackers understood.

-Only minutes later they stood in front of the safe.
+Only minutes later they surpassed the physical security layers and stood in front of the safe, back in their normal avatars.

 ---

 The safe was a different beast.
 It couldn't be cracked with programming skills.
 That was the task of `B055`, the Operator.
-Hugo. did not only know most of the security systems by heart, he also had an intuition for the situation and he had a bespoke toolkit from `R00t`.
+Hugo did not only know most of the security systems by heart, he also had an intuition for the situation and he had a bespoke toolkit from `R00t`.
 So he went to work.

 There was a scanner that searched the whole vault for intrusive objects, but it took minutes to complete, so they had a window.

-First five levels of crypto security.
-That was the easy part.
-He established a bypass connection to one of the quantum computing arrays and within seconds, these front doors were unlocked.
+The first five levels of crypto security.
+That was an only mildly complicated part, simple enough for a digital lockpicker expert.
+He established a bypass connection to one of the quantum computing arrays that `R00t` organized for him and within seconds, these front doors were unlocked.

 But there was more.
-For two virtu-physical locks, he could use a tool similar to an endoscope for virtual rooms.
-He looked directly into the mechanics.
+For two virtu-physical locks, he could use a tool similar to an endoscope for digital rooms.
+He looked directly into the mechanics and solved yet another of the riddles within seconds.

 Finally the detector traps.
-Even being a fly didn't help.
-They had to find the source and replace it.
+Even being a fly didn't help with that problem.
+They had to find the target and replace it before the scan completed.
 It took awfully long.
 The scanner would soon detect them.
 Hugo's clock showed 30 seconds when they opened the door to the inner chamber.

----

-`B055` moved like a robot.
+`B055` had moved like a robot.
 This was his world, the crunch time.
 Twenty seconds left on the clock.
 The time was counting down in his heads-up display.
-For some of the data artefacts, he used ejectors to transfer the raw data.
+For some of the data artefacts, he used ejectors that could transfer the raw data.
 But some of them had to be extracted as a whole, the complete virtual objects.
-The problem:
-This would be discovered within minutes by the securities at Credit Cayman.
+The problem: This would be discovered within minutes by the securities at Credit Cayman.

 In parallel `R00t` therefore had to take care of covering their traces.
 She scrambled transmissions and dynamically switched VPN chains.

-And on top, she planted evidence, their counter heist.
+And on top, she planted the evidence, their counter heist.
 It would be a digital bomb that was supposed to detonate six hours later.
-She placed data packages, that contained backtraces to their imposed clients.
+She placed data packages, that contained backtraces to their imposed clients, in carefully selected areas of the virtual vault.
 A risky manoeuvre.
 That's why she didn't tell `B055`.

 Five seconds left.